M-o-a-T/moat-kv/docs/source/client_protocol.rst

 watch
 -----

-Stream changes to this node.
-The replies look like those from ``get_tree``.
+Monitor changes to this node (and those below it).
+Replies look like those from ``get_tree``.

-The recommended way to use this is to first open a monitor and then fill in unknown values via ``get_values``.
+The recommended way to start a ``watch`` call, then fetch the current state via ``get_tree``.
+The code processing the latter call should skip entries that you already have.
 This way you won't lose any changes.

 save
 ----